Terms of Service

 Travel

 In-person assignments outside the Roswell area may be subject to additional charges for travel time and/or mileage.
-Travel time is billed at the same rate as services provided, and mileage is charged at the state mileage rate.
+Travel time is billed at the same rate as services provided, and mileage is charged at the IRS mileage rate for the current year.
 Should assignments outside the Roswell area result in costs for accommodations, etc., all such costs shall be reimbursed by the party requesting services.

 Short-Notice Requests

-As noted above, all assignments requested with less than 24 hours notice are billed at a separate rate.
-See our rate sheet for details.
+As noted above, all assignments requested with less than 24 hours’ notice are billed at a higher rate.
+See our Rate Sheet for details.

 Cancellation